emarsden/pg-el/doc/src/about.md

 [![MELPA](https://melpa.org/packages/pg-badge.svg)](https://melpa.org/#/pg)
 [![test-pgv16](https://github.com/emarsden/pg-el/workflows/test-pgv16/badge.svg)](https://github.com/emarsden/pg-el/workflows/test-pgv16/badge.svg)

-This Emacs Lisp library lets you access the [PostgreSQL](https://www.postgresql.org/) 🐘 object-relational DBMS from Emacs, using its network-level frontend/backend protocol.
+This Emacs Lisp library lets you access the [PostgreSQL](https://www.postgresql.org/) 🐘 database from Emacs, using its network-level frontend/backend protocol.
 The library is capable of automatic type coercions from a range of SQL types to and from the equivalent Emacs Lisp type.

 This libary will be useful for developers, rather than end users.
 If you’re looking for an Emacs-based browser/editor for PostgreSQL, you may be interested in